I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_agnss_injectblob.md

 ## Members

 `AgnssFormat`

 Data format of the blob.

 The formats are defined as macros (GNSS_AGNSSFORMAT_*).

+`BlobData`

 `BlobOui`

 This field indicates the 3-byte OUI of silicon vendor or device maker.

 `BlobSize`

 Size of the blob data in bytes.

 `BlobVersion`

 Version of the blob from the same vendor.

 `Size`

 Structure size.

 `Version`

 Version number.

 ## Requirements